unnKoel/how-react-works/README.md

 # how react works

 To understand react better, fullfill a exprimental react within a playaround full of thinking, guess and validation.

-Involving `typescript` to achieve a goal that's creating a library in typescript.

 ## destructure React

 - JSX compiler

   Compile JSX syntax to React.creactElement function.

 - Render phase

   - creation of Fiber tree
   - Diff of Fiber tree